shivannis/xandr-docs-public/xandr-docs/articles/monetize/about-monetize.md

 Monetize serves as our proprietary bidder, which has a suite of features including campaigns and targeting, bidding algorithms, multi-currency support, and all the other features of a premium ad server.
 It can be accessed by either a UI or an API.

 The impression bus decides which bid wins based on the amount of the bid and any preferences the publisher has about what they want served on their page.
-If the call was client-side, Xandr serves the ad.
-If it was server-side, Xandr passes the bid and the location of the creative to the partner who will ultimately serve the ad.
+If the call was client-side, Microsoft Advertising serves the ad.
+If it was server-side, Microsoft Advertising passes the bid and the location of the creative to the partner who will ultimately serve the ad.

 ## Get started

-[Get in touch](https://about.ads.microsoft.com/en-us/solutions/xandr/contact-xandr) with a Xandr representative today so you can get started!
+[Get in touch](https://about.ads.microsoft.com/en-us/solutions/xandr/contact-xandr) with a Microsoft Advertising representative today so you can get started!
 Already have an account?
 Log in to [Monetize](https://monetize.xandr.com/login).